2.1 Script Debugger Overview

 Note:

-Debugging of SuiteScript 2.1 versions of other script types and core plug-in implementations is planned to be supported in a future NetSuite release.
-Also, debugging "Hidden in SuiteBundle" files is not currently supported.
+NetSuite plans to support debugging SuiteScript 2.1 versions of other script types and core plug-in implementations in a future release.
+And debugging "Hidden in SuiteBundle" files is not currently supported.
 See Add the Bundle Installation Script File to the File Cabinet for information about the Hide in SuiteBundle option for Bundle Installation scripts.

 Note:

-The following table lists the debugging capabilities provided by Chrome DevTools along with an indication of whether the capability is supported in the 2.1 Script Debugger in the 2021.1 release.
+The following table lists the Chrome DevTools debugging features and shows whether each is supported in the 2.1 Script Debugger.
 See Using Chrome DevTools for instructions on each capability.

 Most common debugging capabilities in Chrome DevTools for JavaScript code